 While you spend time spreading the word around your community and online, don’t forget to promote your event at Sunday Service.
 Truth is, many pastors and leaders feel shy or embarrassed to promote a church event for fear of seeming self-serving.
 This couldn’t be farther from the truth.
 Your church event is going to help you help others, right?
 And your congregation attends your church because they believe in the church’s mission and message.
 Simply put: they want your event to succeed, and many of them want to help you bring it to life.

-Instead of writing off Sunday Service as an “ad-free-zone,” spread awareness about your event by putting flyers in the pamphlet, or having volunteers pass around a sign-up sheet after service.
+Instead of writing off Sunday Service as an “ad-free-zone,” spread awareness about your event by using a pamphlet, or having volunteers pass around a sign-up sheet after service.
 At the very least, hand out event flyers as members leave the church.
 Bottom line: if they don’t know about the event, how can they help you spread the word, and at the very least, show up themselves?

 Organization is the key to success